ComputationalThermodynamics/MAGEMin_C.jl/README.md

 Gibbs free energy : -907.383224  (24 iterations; 36.74 ms)
 Oxygen fugacity          : 2.8850338669861964e-9
 ```
-Note that we here employ the function `multi_point_minimization`, which will run in parallel if you do it for a large number of points (see below).
+Note that we here employ the function `single_point_minimization`, which will run in parallel if you do it for a large number of points (see below).
 It will require to pass `P`,`T` as vectors and returns a vector with results.

 After the calculation is finished, the structure `out` holds all the information about the stable assemblage, including seismic velocities, melt content, melt chemistry, densities etc.
 You can show a full overview of that with